Whether you’re relocating for work or it’s been your dream for years, buying in Brooklyn is a trendy move plenty of today’s families are making.

 Cobble Hill is one of the top destinations for families looking to reside in Brooklyn.
 It has a small population of just over 10,000, making it tough to get into.
 But families who can secure a piece of this historic neighborhood to call home always fall in love.

 Cobble Hill is situated just south of downtown Brooklyn, giving families access to all the favorite attractions without the noise and city hustle.
 Cobble Hill is often described as a vintage Brooklyn with modern amenities, including trendy shops.
-While it’s a bit of a trek to Upper Manhattan, the close-knit community of Cobble Hill make it an inviting place to call home.
+While it’s a bit of a trek to Upper Manhattan, the close-knit community of Cobble Hill makes it an inviting place to call home.

 If you’re looking for a Brooklyn family-friendly neighborhood that’s also close to Manhattan, Williamsburg is a great option.
 The population is uniquely diverse, so while there are plenty of activities and space for families, there’s an active nightlife scene as well full of young professionals and foodies.